To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Other Home Security Companies With Pet Features

 Below are security companies that have equipment many pet parents want in a home security system.
-Although they didn’t win one of our category titles, they may still be a good fit for you based on you and your pet’s unique needs.
+Although they weren’t one of our “best for” category winners, they may still be a good fit for you based on you and your pet’s unique needs.

 ADT didn’t make our top picks because its indoor camera doesn’t have 2-way voice, which is a pretty basic feature.
 Many pet parents want the option to listen and talk to their dogs while they’re away and that’s not possible with ADT.
 The camera is also only 720p, so its resolution isn’t as clear as the competition.